 France

-Current passenger series since 1950, rear plate in black on yellow since 1993.
+Former passenger series issued between 1950 and 15th April 2009, rear plate in black on yellow since 1993, without euroband.

 The last two numerals denote the department, where 62 stands for Pas-de-Calais.